-If you’re not a member of an underrepresented group, you will need to register for the full tuition version of the course ($450).
+If you’re not a member of an underrepresented group, you will need to register for the course at the introductory-only-discount price ($520).
 The links to these courses can be found on the program page.

 Upon successful completion of the course, students will be able to: